DGK-Law-and-Cognition-Lab/natureofreasonableness_crosscultural/README.md

 ## Paper Results

 All results is analyzed and in visualized `ReasonablenessMedians_072025.Rmd`.
 All paper results are included in the document.
 Knitted HTML document can be viewed `ReasonablenessMedians_072025.html`, and can be accessed [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Code/R/ReasonablenessMedians_072025.html) for your own viewing.
+Further analyses also can be found [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Code/R/rsn_update.html)

 ## Software versions